typelevel/cats/docs/src/main/tut/typeclasses/comonad.md

 ### extract

-Monad's have `pure` from `Applicative` which gives you the ability to wrap a value `A` using the type constructor giving an `F[A]`.
+Monads have `pure` from `Applicative` which gives you the ability to wrap a value `A` using the type constructor giving an `F[A]`.
 Comonad has `extract` which instead takes an `F[A]` and extracts the `A`.
 Therefore, to be able to implement extract we must have a type of which we are certain